Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 ## User Stories:
 As a User:

-"I want to see what are the most popular countries tourists are going to each year and what are the top cities"
+"I want to see what are the most popular countries tourists are going to each year and what are the top cities."

 ![Slideshow](https://github.com/SeanD17/Milestone-Project-2/blob/c5b43a0b4f952eb9741faad55e82767de1fd48b2/assets/images/country_slideshow.png)

-"I want to search for a particular city on one of the most popular countries I saw from the homepage and see what kind of hotels are there"
+"I want to search for a particular city on one of the most popular countries I saw from the homepage and see what kind of hotels are there."

 ![City Search](https://github.com/SeanD17/Milestone-Project-2/blob/c5b43a0b4f952eb9741faad55e82767de1fd48b2/assets/images/city_search.png)

-"I want to see all the hotels in the city I searched for to be displayed"
+"I want to see all the hotels in the city I searched for to be displayed."

 ![Hotel Names](https://github.com/SeanD17/Milestone-Project-2/blob/c5b43a0b4f952eb9741faad55e82767de1fd48b2/assets/images/hotel_list.png)

-"If I make a mistake when searching for a city, I want to delete all so that I can start my search again"
+"If I make a mistake when searching for a city, I want to delete all so that I can start my search again."

 ![Clear Result Before](https://github.com/SeanD17/Milestone-Project-2/blob/c5b43a0b4f952eb9741faad55e82767de1fd48b2/assets/images/clear_before.png)

 ![Clear Result After](https://github.com/SeanD17/Milestone-Project-2/blob/c5b43a0b4f952eb9741faad55e82767de1fd48b2/assets/images/clear_after.png)

-"I want to be able to send an email or fill out a form so that I can get more details on a particular hotel I have found on Google Maps"
+"I want to be able to send an email or fill out a form so that I can get more details on a particular hotel I have found on Google Maps."

 ![Form](https://github.com/SeanD17/Milestone-Project-2/blob/c5b43a0b4f952eb9741faad55e82767de1fd48b2/assets/images/contact_form.png)

 ## Strategy:
+I wanted to create a user friendly website that would display the most popular countries through a slideshow,search for hotels on Google Maps, and to fill out a form that I would receive by email.

 ## Scope: